Rami-Sabbagh/MoDev/Engine/GlobalVariables.md

 Stands for "Console Key Press", must seperate these to seperate focus.
 Use this for text and console typing.
 Key Tap is used for in-game key presses only.

 ## _JoyTap: **Table**
-Used in Events.lua for detecting joystick taps.
+Used in Events.el for detecting joystick taps.
 Doesn't work if game isn't focused.

 ## _JoyPress: **Table**
-Used in Events.lua for detecting key presses.
+Used in Events.el for detecting key presses.
 Doesn't work if game isn't focused.

 ## _GamepadTap: **Table**
 Unknown yet.